Janet Jackson Shows Off Her Natural Beauty In Beret And Glasses

 Presenting the set times & maps for Australia’s biggest party. ???? #rnbfridayslive is the only place where you can see all these act perform live on stage. ????
 Get planning with your old school crew. ????
 Head to our website to download your copy of these to your phone.

 Janet has been busy performing this year.
-In July, she completed her first-ever Las Vegas residency, “Metamorphosis” at the Park Theater.
-She was named one of the biggest Vegas performers this decade, making $722,000 each night just from ticket sales, per The Inquisitr.
+In July, she completed her first-ever Las Vegas residency, “Metamorphosis,” at the Park Theater.
+She was named one of the biggest Vegas performers this decade, pulling in $722,000 each night just from ticket sales, per The Inquisitr.